 A Brief Guide to the Redemption Creed

-A common pastoral struggle is the work of reminding Christians that they rest upon Christ and his finished work alone for their assurance of salvation.
-The necessity of regularly preaching the gospel partially flows from a sin-induced, immature forgetfulness.
-The child of God forgets, or doubts, why the Father has adopted them into his family, or doubts that enough has been done to be included.
+I have discovered in my ministry that a common struggle for the Christian is remembering how and why they are saved.
+Sin-induced, immature forgetfulness of this reality is one reason why regularly preaching the gospel is necessary.
+The child of God forgets why the Father has adopted them into his family, or doubts that enough has been done to be included.
 A nagging pride can leave some convinced that they merited their salvation.
 Or fear can convince the Christian that Jesus’ work was not enough, and that there needs to be more: more faithfulness, less sin, on the Christian’s part, in order to be accepted.
 Sometimes sheer ignorance, or confusion, is the source of the error.

 Preaching God’s word and administering the sacraments are the primary, ordinary ways which God has provided to remind his people of his work in salvation.
 Yet he has provided are other liturgical means of this as well, such as singing.
 One of these other liturgical tools is the corporate confession of faith.
 The Shema of Deuteronomy 6:4 and the mystery of godliness in 1 Timothy 3:16 are biblical proto-creeds: statements of faith designed to be confessed together in worship.
 The church has developed creeds throughout its history for this purpose.
 The Apostles’ Creed and the Nicene Creed are the two most famous examples used in all churches.